petvajda/treadmill/README.md

 Application to use during treadmill routine for music theory learning

+The project includes a basic solfège JavaScript library as well

-# Original email from Ant
+# Original email from Ant the idea for the Application

 ```
 Treadmill routine: